The original log cabin clubhouse.

-In 1928, Theodore McManus, a local corn farmer and golf
+In 1928, Theodore McManus, a local advertising executive and golf enthusiast,

-enthusiast, decided to design and build his own golf course on
+decided to design and build his own golf course on his

-his land.
-A few years later, he leased the layout to Ken Martin
+Hugo, who died at a young age.
+A few years later, he leased the golf course to

 In the early 50s, Inez Geitz assumed lease of the property from

 John McManus, Ted's son, and eventually purchased the

 property for $75,000.
 She married Don D'Onofrio, an assistant